What parents and caregivers want you to know about rebuilding and recovery

 “Financial literacy and education are very important – that’s my hope.
 It should be in all schools from the time they’re age 0 to 3,” Ealasha Vonner, an Educare Denver parent, said.
 “That’s my hope and dream because if we did have that in our schools, we would be better off right now.”

-Kayla Goldfarb is a policy analyst at the Ounce, focusing her work primarily on home visiting and providing staffing support to the Home Visiting Task Force, a standing body of the Illinois Early Learning Council.
+Kayla Goldfarb is a policy analyst at Start Early, focusing her work primarily on home visiting and providing staffing support to the Home Visiting Task Force, a standing body of the Illinois Early Learning Council.
 She holds a Master of Public Policy degree from the Humphrey School of Public Affairs at the University of Minnesota.